mrsarm/reqclient/README.md

 - `headers` (optional) Object with default values to send as headers.
   Additional headers values can be added in the request call, even override these values
+- `forever` (optional) set to `true` to use the `forever-agent` (it will keep the connection alive)
+- `gzip` (optional) if `true`, add an `Accept-Encoding` header to request compressed content encodings from the server (if not already present) and decode supported content encodings in the response.
+Note: Automatic decoding of the response content is performed on the body data returned
+- `followRedirect` (optional, default true) follow HTTP 3xx responses as redirects
+- `followAllRedirects` (optional, default false) follow non-GET HTTP 3xx responses as redirects
+- `maxRedirects` (optional, default 10) the maximum number of redirects to follow

 ### Authentication options